Welcome to Matrix Education

 A welcome surprise.

-However, some elements of the year have been trickier than expected.
-Perhaps most pertinently, retaining motivation for an entire year and staying on track when it feels like you’ve so much time on your hands can be very tricky.
-Invariably, resultant periods of lower motivation bring about periods of stress as you become reacquainted with the deceptive scarcity of time in the HSC year.
+However, some elements of the year were trickier than expected.
+The main one was maintaining motivation for an entire year and staying on track when it feels like you’ve so much time on your hands.

-I attribute my comfort with maths wholly to my willingness to pursue answers when that little voice in the back of my mind asks, ‘why’?
-Why is this formula the way it is?
-From where did it originate?
-Does it perhaps have any graphical implications?
+I attribute my comfort with Maths wholly to my willingness to pursue answers when that little voice in the back of my mind asks, ‘Why’?

-Allow yourself to explore and never, ever say “it’s in the textbook” and move on… Things falling into place and starting to make sense in an interconnected way is where the fun’s to be had!
+Things falling into place and starting to make sense in an interconnected way is where the fun’s to be had!

-English became a whole lot easier for me once I let myself enjoy it.
-Reading, pursuing and writing on ideas that are actually interesting, and engaging with my peers in conversation about our texts have all helped make English a great deal more accessible and enjoyable.
+Reading, pursuing and writing on ideas that are actually interesting, and engaging with my peers in conversation about our texts all helped make English a great deal more accessible and enjoyable.

-Don’t get me wrong, I love Physics.
-Physics in the theoretical sense.
+Don’t get me wrong, I love Physics… in the theoretical sense.
 Unfortunately, practicals have always been a source of stress for me (I’d attribute this to a certain unfortunate experience in Year 7 involving an acid spill and the ruining of a set of results mid-exam).
 In every practical task since, I’ve found myself in a fairly panicked state.

-As with anything of this nature, I’ve found the best way to mitigate my aversion to practicals has been, unsurprisingly, doing more practicals.
 Everyone’s got that one topic in that one subject that’s, well, somewhat of a source of misery.
-And this, of course, is unideal.
+And this, of course, is not ideal.

 Fortunately, in almost every case, exposure is the cure.
 If you’re like me and don’t love practicals, challenge yourself to do more practicals!
 You’ll thank yourself for it.
 Oh, and don’t be like me and wait until Year 12 to acknowledge an area of discomfort.
 Tackle it early!